communitydreams/census-analysis/README.md

 ## Acknowledgements

+This project is developed by [Mishahal Palakuniyil](https://github.com/thebadcoder96) and is maintained under the auspices of the Community Dreams Foundation Non-Profit.
+It is an open-source initiative aimed at democratizing data analysis and making census data more accessible and understandable to the public.
 This project is made possible by the support of the Community Dreams Foundation Non-Profit and contributors like you.
 Thank you!